 Having a second opinion is also helpful in brainstorming ideas for poses and can make your life a lot easier.

 Do you know your model thinks you are a magician who can make every shot a perfect one?

 Well, you can be a magician.
 We recommend you not to talk about the technicalities of photography with your client.

 Miracles do happen, but to leave everything on luck is not a good habit.
-You should edit the photograph before returning them to your customer.
+You should edit the photographs before returning them to your customer.
 Check our list of 9 best photo editing software for photographers.